Grape variety

 Tasting notes

-Bouquet: A nose expressing minerals and white flowers flavours, but also notes of honey suckle and white pepper.
+Bouquet: Expressive nose of minerals and white flowers, very balanced with notes of honey suckle and white pepper

-Palate: A full attack on citrus fruit, with toasted aromas.
-This wine is full fruited with a lots of freshness, a vivacious elegance and persistence.
+Palate: Full attack on citrus fruit, with toasted aromas.
+The wine is full fruited in the mouth, with a lots of freshness, a vivacious elegance and persistence.
 A quite lively, mature, well-structured and harmonious wine.

 Serving temperature